paulocoutinhox/kaktos/README.md

 When you change any file locally, the server will `process` it again and `auto-refresh` on browser.

+This command *always force* use development mode, with or without environment variable.

 ## Production

 To generate production files, you only need execute one command: